eishiya/tiled-scripts/README.md

 ### Count Tiles
 Counts the tiles used in a map, useful for e.g. GB Studio where the unique tiles allowed per map are limited, but tilesets may be large.
 Counts both by ID and by flips.

+### Delete Collisions
+Deletes collision shapes from selected tiles in a Tileset.

 ### Image to Map
 Generates a TileMap based on a source image by matching colours from the image to tiles, using user-defined color: tileID pairs.
 Useful for turning schematic map sketches into TileMaps.